Fadzai-Roselyn/Obsessive_analytics/README.md

 I used the following tech tools;

 Python
-EDA to understand the data summary and structure, as well as converting any inaccurate data types
+<li>EDA to understand the data summary and structure, as well as converting any inaccurate data types

 SQL
-Data extraction aand grouping to answer questions
+<li>Data extraction aand grouping to answer questions

 Excel
-Use of pivot tables to elicit information and potential alternative dashboard
+<li>Use of pivot tables to elicit information and potential alternative dashboard

 Tableau
-Data visualization and story telling
+<li>Data visualization and story telling

 Microsoft PowerPoint
-Compilation and presentation of project
+<li>Compilation and presentation of project

 ## Results
 There were small weak positive and negative correlations.
 The highest, though still quite weak was a small positive correlation between Y-BOCS score for compulsion and symptom duration.
 This suggests that the linear relationships between these variables are not strong and there is a need for deeper statistical analyses to draw more conclusions about the relationships between the variables.